azaleas/gizmo/readme.md

 **Simple user sign up and sign in**

 For the first two user cases (simple sign up and sign in) default Django authentication system was used.
 The code is available on **"localdev_standart_django_auth"** branch.
 For authentication, Django provides certain [views](https://docs.djangoproject.com/en/1.11/topics/auth/default/#all-authentication-views) and templates for this views, which can be overridden.
 Template overrides for this views were created in account app.
 Django also provides the forms for Login, Register, Password Reset/Change actions.
+User passwords use [PBKDF2](https://docs.djangoproject.com/en/1.11/topics/auth/passwords/#password-management-in-django) by default in Django.

 **Authentication via SoftToken**